-This program is closed to new enrollments.
+This 4-year certificate program is closed to new enrollments.
 Interested applicants should apply for the revised curriculum under CF 672 Landscape Architecture.

 Landscape architects practice the aesthetic design and composition of built and natural environments.
 This calls for an extensive knowledge of design theory, technical competence, and a commitment to the stewardship and conservation of natural and constructed resources.
 Today, typical projects range in scope from residential to institutional, and in type from urban planning and design to restoration of historical sites and the preservation of natural ones.